 - MMMM d, yy (e.g. "January 4, 82")

 - M-d-yyyy (e.g. "1-4-1982")

 - M-d-yy (e.g. "1-4-82")

 - M/d/yy (e.g. "1/4/82")

 - M.d.yy (e.g. "1.4.82")

-Location columns are a "composite" column that's created by appending multiple values together.
-We accept the following types of location data for geolocation:
+Both location and point columns can be built "composite" column that's created by appending multiple values together.
+We accept the following types of composite location data for geolocation:

 - Street Address (U.S. only)

 - State (U.S. only, use the two-letter abbreviation)